Sociology BSc (Hons)

 Contact time with staff

-In your first year, you should expect to spend 20% of your time in a lecture or seminar setting and 80% of the time in independent study, including reading, preparation, coursework and revision.
+In your first year, you should expect to spend 20% of your time in a lecture, seminar or practical/lab setting of the time in independent study, including reading, preparation, coursework and revision.
 Your unit option choices will determine your future contact hours.Find out more about contact time with staff

 Your application, especially your personal statement, should demonstrate your enthusiasm for your chosen degree.
 This might include relevant reading, voluntary work or additional study, such as a relevant EPQ.
 When describing your experiences you should reflect on what you have learnt from them, how they have influenced your development or how they are relevant to your future studies.